Higher consciousness: Schleiermacher

 Friedrich Schleiermacher (1768–1834) made a distinction between lower and higher self-consciousness.
 In Schleirmacher's theology, self-consciousness contains "a feeling that points to the presence of an absolute other, God, as actively independent of the self and its 'world'."
 For Schleiermacher, "all particular manifestations of piety share a common essence, the sense of dependency on God as the outside 'infinite'."
 The feeling of dependency, or "God-consciousness", is a higher form of consciousness.
 This consciousness is not "God himself", since God would then no longer be "an infinite infinite, but a finite infinite, a mere projection of consciousness."

-For Schleiermacher, the lower self-consciousness is "the animal part of mankind", which includes basic sensations such as hunger, thirst, pain and pleasure, as well as basic drives and pleasures, and higher self-consciousness is, in the words of Dawn DeVries, "the part of the human being that is capable of transcending animal instincts", and the "point of contact with God".
+For Schleiermacher, the lower self-consciousness is "the animal part of mankind", which includes basic sensations such as hunger, thirst, pain and pleasure, as well as basic drives and pleasures, and higher self-consciousness is, in the words of theologian Dawn DeVries, "the part of the human being that is capable of transcending animal instincts", and the "point of contact with God".
 Bunge describes this as "the essence of being human".

 When this consciousness is present, "people are not alienated from God by their instincts".
 The relation between the lower and the higher consciousness is akin to "Paul's struggle of the spirit to overcome the flesh", or the distinction between the natural and the spiritual side of human beings.